PRIZE CATEGORIES

 Recognizes reporting on social justice issues.
 Sponsored by the O’Brien Fellowship in Public Service Journalism at Marquette University in Milwaukee, this award is named in memory of Dori J. Maynard, who was a strong advocate for news and newsroom diversity and journalism that addressed injustices.
 Judges will give weight to journalism that shines a light on ignorance, stereotypes, intolerance, racism, hate, negligence, inequality and systemic obstacles.

-• All entries — whether news, features, editorials and columns — will be judged on the quality of the writing, the visual storytelling, the use of digital tools and community engagement.
+- All entries — whether news, features, editorials or columns — will be judged on the quality of the writing, the visual storytelling, the use of digital tools and community engagement.

 Deborah Howell Award for Writing Excellence